Irrelon/jquery-lang-js/README.md

 It's that simple!

+# Right-to-left languages

+While translating into right-to-left languages, you may want to have some modification to page layout, e.g. setting the body direction.
+To do this, you can optionally specify a `bidiHandler` for your translation:

+    jquery_lang_js.prototype.lang.fa = {
+        // translations here...
+    };
+    jquery_lang_js.prototype.lang.fa.bidiHandler = {
+        rtl: true,
+        setup: function() {
+            console.log('Setup!');
+        },
+        rollback: function() {
+            console.log('Rollback!');
+        }
+    };

+In the code above, `rtl: true` will add `style="direction:rtl"` to the body tag when this language is activated and removed it when switched to another language.
+The `setup`  and `rollback` function are called when this language is activated or deactivated, respectively.
+All these three options are optional and you can provide any of them that is needed, however, don't forget to provide a corresponding rollback function if you have a custom setup function.

 # License

 This plugin and all code contained is Copyright 2011 Irrelon Software Limited.
 You are granted a license to use this code / software as you wish, free of charge and free of restrictions.